steffengy/pico-php-parser/README.md

 # PicoPHPParser [![Build Status](https://travis-ci.org/steffengy/pico-php-parser.svg?branch=master)](https://travis-ci.org/steffengy/pico-php-parser)

-PicoPHPParser is a *lightweight* PHP 7.1 parser, which was (hand-)written in rust.
+PicoPHPParser is a *lightweight* PHP 7.1 parser, which is (hand-)written in rust.
 It already supports the *most common constructs* of the PHP-language.

 A possible usage for example might be to provide *better error messages* than the original PHP-parser.